-ATTACHMENT I SELECTED REGIONAL PUBLIC GOODS TO SUPPORT THE IMPROVEMENT OF STATISTICS IN CARICOM
+SELECTED REGIONAL PUBLIC GOODS TO SUPPORT THE IMPROVEMENT OF STATISTICS IN CARICOM

-A1.
-OVERVIEW OF REGIONAL STATISTICAL WORK PROGRAMME (RSWP)
+1. OVERVIEW OF REGIONAL STATISTICAL WORK PROGRAMME (RSWP)

-The development of the Regional Statistical Work Programme (RSWP) was prepared in response to a mandate received from the Eighth Meeting of the Resumed Session of the Community Council of Ministers (Council) in July 2001, which requested the Secretariat and the Standing Committee of Caribbean Statisticians to prepare a three-year programme of work for the improvement of the quality and range of statistics available in the Region.
+The development of the Regional Statistical Work Programme (RSWP) was prepared in response to a mandate received from the Eighth Meeting of the Resumed Session of the Community Council of Ministers (Council) in July 2001, which requested the Secretariat and the SCCS to prepare a three-year programme of work for the improvement of the quality and range of statistics available in the Region.

-The Twenty-Sixth Meeting of the Standing Committee of Caribbean Statisticians (SCCS) agreed to the preparation of a three-year work programme, after considering the data needs to establish and monitor the CARICOM Single Market and Economy (CSME).
-The RSWP was developed by the Secretariat and the Standing Committee of Caribbean Statisticians (SCCS) and was subsequently presented to and approved by the Fifteenth Meeting of Council in January 2005.
+The Twenty-Sixth Meeting of the SCCS agreed to the preparation of a three-year work programme, after considering the data needs to establish and monitor the CARICOM Single Market and Economy (CSME).
+The RSWP was developed by the Secretariat and the SCCS and was subsequently presented to and approved by the Fifteenth Meeting of Council in January 2005.
 However, the formal adoption of the RSWP by the NSOs was limited.

-The RSWP was updated in 2011 through funding provided by two International Development Partners, the European Union under the Ninth European Development Fund, which provided funding for the development of the overall system and elements and the Inter-American Development Bank (IDB), that contributed to a diagnostic assessment that led to further refinement of the RSWP relative to the capacity of countries.
+The RSWP was updated in 2011 through funding provided by two IDPs, the European Union (EU) under the Ninth EDF, which provided funding for the development of the overall system and elements, and the IDB that contributed to a diagnostic assessment that led to further refinement of the RSWP relative to the capacity of countries.

 The RSWP comprises five (5) domains: